About Supplemental Instruction (SI)

 Lecture

-Students enrolled in Supplemental Instruction (SI) courses learn the same content as their peers in on-SI courses.
+Students enrolled in Supplemental Instruction (SI) courses learn the same content as their peers in non-SI courses.
 However, the key difference lies in the addition of an extra class period that is designed to support students’ success.
 This extra class period is called an SI session.

 2